 - Bearish Flags

-While most of the focus in this guide will be on bullish flags, remember that the strategy and advice is applicable to bearish flags – just opposite.
+While most of the focus in this guide will be on bullish flags, remember that the strategy applies to bearish flags – just opposite.
 I have chosen to cover the flags in this way to prevent redundancy and promote brevity.
 Once the reader understands bullish flags, the bearish flags should come naturally.

-In the first part of this trading guide, we will focus on how to identify the bullish flag pattern in real time, and then move on to cover a very simple trading strategy to capture the bullish trend.
+In the first part of this trading guide, we will focus on how to identify the bullish flag pattern in real time, and then move on to cover a straightforward trading strategy to capture the bullish trend.

 How to Recognize the Bullish Flag Pattern